elentok/ror-bootcamp/index.rst

     you must run ``{Model}.reset_column_information``
     (from `stack overflow <http://stackoverflow.com/questions/8935350/rails-3-1-cant-write-to-column-in-same-migration-that-adds-it>`_).

+  * don't use attr_accessor for model attributes (it will override active record's default implementation).

   * beware of *mass assignment*: (quote from comment by steve3210)

       This isn't actually a hole in rails..
 If you use mass assignment, you need to protect attributes you don't want assigned with attr_protected on your model.